tegorman13/ai_gd_chapter/Categories.md

 - Rosenberg 2024 - Conversational Swarms of Humans and AI Agents enable Hybrid Collaborative Decision-making
 - Bankins 2024 - A multilevel review of artificial intelligence in organizations: Implications for organizational behavior research and practice
 - Zöller 2024 - Human-AI collectives produce the most accurate differential diagnoses
+- Gomez 2024 - How large language model-powered conversational agents influence decision making in domestic medical triage contexts
+- Hopf 2024 - The group mind of hybrid teams with humans and intelligent agents in knowledge-intense work
+- Guo..Griffiths 2024 - Embodied LLM Agents Learn to Cooperate in Organized Teams
+- Zheng 2023 - Competent but Rigid: Identifying the Gap in Empowering AI to Participate Equally in Group Decision-Making
+- Alon-Barkat 2023 - Human–AI Interactions in Public Sector Decision Making: “Automation Bias” and “Selective Adherence” to Algorithmic Advice